-Groningen is a popular university city and the demand for student housing is very high.
-Start searching for a room as soon as you have received your letter of acceptance.
-For more information and tips on searching for accommodation, visit athomeingroningen or contact our Housing Officer at [email protected].
+Groningen is a popular university city with high demand for student housing.
+We strongly advise you to start searching for a room as soon as you have received your letter of acceptance.

-Use your network to find accommodation.
-Friends, social media, online platforms.
+Reach out to friends, social media, and agencies for housing options.
 Get in touch with students who already live in Groningen.
-Contact agencies for rooms on the private market.
 Let everyone know you're looking for housing in Groningen.
 Also see Tip #6

-The Netherlands is a small country, so living outside of Groningen when you can't find a room is a great alternative.
+Consider living outside of Groningen.
 For example, the cities of Assen (15 min. by train) or Leeuwarden (35 min. by train) are nearby.

-Don't give up too soon.
-It might take months to find a room.
-However, due to the overheated housing market we do advise you not to come to Groningen if you haven't found a room before the 1st of August.
+Finding a room may take months, so don't give up too soon.
+However, due to the current housing market we do advise you to not come to Groningen if you haven't found a room before the 1st of August.